spagnuolocarmine/FLY-language/README.md

-# WIND Language
+# The WIND programming Language

-WIND is a Domain Specific Language for scientific computing on the cloud.
+WIND Go is an open source Domain Specific Language for scientific computing on the cloud.